 • Danger of burns from hot parts!
 Do not touch any parts such as engine block, cooling system and exhaust system during operation and for some time after.
-Let the engine cool down.
+Allow the engine to cool down.

 - We can assume no liability for cleaned filter inserts.
 Never let the engine run without a filter insert! - Only replace the safety cartridge, do not clean it!
 Never let the engine run without safety cartridge!